kserve/community/CONTRIBUTING.md

 **Areas of expertise:**

-Another criteria in selecting new committers is the project area that requires help with reviewing PRs and mentoring new contributors.
-Contributors that have a lot of expertise in a particular area who have helped review PRs in their area of expertise make good candidates to be promoted as committers.
+Another criterion to use when selecting new committers is the project area that requires help with reviewing PRs and mentoring new contributors.
+Contributors that have a lot of expertise in a particular area who have helped review PRs in that area make good candidates to be promoted as committers.
 The various projects under the KServe umbrella may have a different set of committers and focus areas.